The aims of our curriculum

-We offer a range of option choices to students at Key Stage 4 (KS4) including GCSEs in the core subjects studied at KS3 and a variety of other qualifications including BTEC, OCR National, NCFE Vocational Certificate and CACHE.
+We offer a range of option choices to students at Key Stage 4 (KS4) including GCSEs in the core subjects studied at KS3 and a variety of other qualifications including BTEC, OCR National and NCFE Vocational Certificate.
 The vast majority of our students take a Double Award in Science with separate GCSEs in biology, chemistry and physics available for students who select triple science as part of their options programme.
 The options process since September 2015 has introduced a clear framework of guided pathways for students with at least 50% of Y10 following the compulsory EBacc route.

-Students in Year 10 follow a strong core of English, Mathematics, Science, PE and RE for fifteen hours a week.
-For the other ten hours a week they follow four option choice programmes that provide access to all Entitlement Areas including Computer Studies.
+Students in Year 10 follow a strong core of English, Mathematics, Science, PE and RE for sixteen hours a week.
+For the other nine hours a week they follow three option choice programmes that provide access to all Entitlement Areas including Computer Studies.
 A small group of our most vulnerable students follow a Foundation Learning programme which, along with the core subjects and option choices, provides them with a quality vocational experience for one half day per week.